A charity is insolvent when it is unable to pay its debts when they are due.

 The Australian Taxation Office may also issue a Director Penalty Notice against a director for outstanding tax and superannuation obligations linked to their charity.

-- More information on winding up
+- More information on winding up a charity

 - The ACNC's two-part Charity Chat podcast looking at charities and how they can deal with financial difficulties, including insolvency.